Gsset/FNV-Patcher/README.md

   ```
 </details>

 Some mods were translated to Russian by me, for some I've edited configs and I've also included my little fixes for some mods.
-All mods were checked for conflicts, balance and duplicate-functionality.
+All mods were checked for conflicts, balance, relevance and duplicate-functionality.